 A side note – influencers are difficult to dazzle.
 If you want them to link to your content, what you share with them should be mind-blowing.
 If that sounds difficult, you’re right — it is.

 Outstanding content — the kind that will get an influencer fired up about your brand — takes time, thought and effort to make.
 Just hoping that an influential individual shares your content and gives you an SEO backlink because it would really help you out is like planning your retirement by buying lottery tickets.

-As you create your content strategy, be sure your content is easy to consume, highly engaging and uniquely interesting.
+As you create your SEO influencer marketing content strategy, be sure your content is easy to consume, highly engaging and uniquely interesting.
 Add visuals such as high-res photos, original designs, infographics, videos, or GIFs that help to break up bulk text blocks and complement the story you’re telling.
 The end product should be in line with your keyword targeting strategy and valuable enough to capture influencer interest.

 Let’s pretend I send you an email, asking you to do me a favor.
 What’s the favor?
 It doesn’t matter.
 But out of the blue, you — and we’ve never met — get an email asking you to make a minor change to your website and essentially endorse my work.
 Why?
 Because it would really help me out.

 Would you do it?
 Probably not.
 If you want to make an “ask” of an influencer, you need to establish a baseline relationship and offer a clear, concise rationale for moving forward.
 That starts with the initial outreach.
 The best ways to contact an influencer are email and social media direct messaging (DM).

 Research the influencer’s website and find out their preferred method of communication.
 If you can’t find a contact form or email address, use an email finder tool.
 Then, explore the influencer’s social media profiles.
 Many influencers prefer to connect through social media platforms like Twitter or Instagram.
 If the influencer is highly active on social media, you might find the best way to receive a response is through a DM.